rl-institut/meta_tool/README.rst

 Introduction
 ============
-| This code generates a web application to create a valid metadata string following the latest version of the **Open Energy Metadata** standard (OEMetadata).
+| This software builds a web application to create and validate metadata strings following the **Open Energy Metadata** (OEMetadata).
-| The latest metadata verion is `OEMetadata v1.5.1 <https://github.com/OpenEnergyPlatform/oemetadata>`
+| The latest metadata version is `OEMetadata v1.5.1<https://github.com/OpenEnergyPlatform/oemetadata>`
+| The running instance can be accessed on: https://meta.rl-institut.de/meta_creator/

 Documentation